golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/04-remote-logging.md

 # Remote Logging

-The Golioth Remote Logging service allows you to access logging message from devices in your fleet.
+The Golioth Remote Logging service allows you to access log messages from devices in your fleet.

 To view the Remote Logging data for a device: